 Kyle Hall’s Suggested Resources

-The following resources are curated by Kyle Hall, District 32 Program Quality Director for 2017/18.
+The following resources are curated by Kyle Hall, District 32 Director for 2018/19.

 Resource for Planning a Contest